Intro

 Lee Bul’s work & inspiration

-Lee has been created thought-provoking artwork since the 1980s.
-Her work often revisits past experiences in her own life and in history with the hopes of imagining what the future would look like had the events not occurred.
 Born in South Korea during president Park Chung-hee’s3 dictatorship, Lee saw the rapid modernization that occurred in Korea during the 1960s and 1970s.
-Often times, the projects that were undertaken during this period were often left half-finished and the individuals working on them often suffered as a result.
-As a consequence, her artwork is often strongly related to her upbringing and her childhood, which explains why her work is also so strongly linked to the modern.
+Often, the projects undertaken during this period were left half-finished, and the individuals working on them often suffered as a result.
+Consequently, her artwork is often strongly related to her upbringing and childhood, which explains why her work is also so strongly linked to the modern.